energyLS/distrains/README.md

 Second, the distilleries are ranked by lowest distance to the nearest train stop.
 You can find the list of distilleries and the nearest train stop in `output/distilleries_result.csv` or georeferenced in `output/distilleries_result.geojson`.

+To determine the **nearest** railway station to each distillery, this repository uses geodata of Scotland's train stops and whisky distilleries.
+Second, the distilleries are ranked based on their proximity to the closest train station.
+The list of distilleries and their closest train station may be found in the files `output/distilleries_result.csv` and `output/distilleries_result.geojson`, respectively.

 ## Are you ready?